“I want to make memories all over the world.”

 - Discuss your expectations regarding cleanliness.
 Most home exchange listing services report that difference in cleaning standards is their #1 issue.

 - Check with your insurance provider about insuring your home and car during the exchange.
-Most insurance providers treat home exchanges as if you are letting a friend or relative use your car.
+Most insurance providers treat home exchanges as if you are letting a friend or relative use your vehicle.
 If something happens, you are covered.
 If your insurance carrier does not cover the exchange, contact your home exchange listing service for advice.

 - Right before the exchange:

 - Prepare a two- or three-page information sheet about the house, the local area, restaurants, etc. Include information about how to use the household appliances, passwords, codes, and areas off-limits in your home to the exchangers.

 - Ensure you plan for emergency contacts, retrieving mail, newspapers, phone messages, and keys before and after the exchange.

 - Arrange with friends, relatives, or neighbors to greet the guest and give them the keys.
 These hosts can also help resolve any maintenance or other problems.
 Interestingly, when my parents did an exchange in England almost 40 years, we never met the home exchangers, but your neighbor-host and the exchangers became friends.

 Most listing services cover many living arrangements, including apartments, condominiums, and boats.
 Some are highly luxurious (Joe and Diane Stevens once stayed in a mansion in Puerto Vallarta that would have been worth upwards of $10 million in California!)
 Others are more modest.
 Many potential exchangers worry that their home is inadequate for a home exchange, which should not deter you.

 The most critical factor in determining your success in the exchange is the location of your home.
 Someone in San Francisco or New York City will have no trouble finding people who want to exchange.